-There has been no construction during 2017 and there have been no significant changes to the TSF or associated water management infrastructure since the 2016 DSI.
-During 2017, woody debris blocking the inlets of the Ed Creek culverts at Pinchi Lake Road was removed, and vegetation was cleared from the Ed Creek Diversion Channel and the Spillway Downstream Channel.
+There has been no construction or any other significant changes to the TSF or associated water management infrastructure since the 2017 DSI.
+Maintenance activities in 2018 included clearing of vegetation from around the inlets of the Ed Creek culverts at Pinchi Lake Road.

 There are six vibrating wire piezometers at three locations around the dam and fourteen survey monuments.
 Piezometers are read twice per year, and survey monuments are measured every ten years.

-There were no significant changes in the instrumentation in 2017, and the quantifiable performance objectives (QPOs) were met.
+There were no significant changes in the measurements made from these instruments in 2018, and the quantifiable performance objectives (QPOs) were met.
 Piezometer readings show seasonal fluctuations between spring and summer/fall.
 Survey monitoring stations were last read in December 2016, and the readings were below the alert criteria and did not give any cause for concern.
 There is normally no storage of water in the TSF and no instrumentation for water level or flow monitoring.

-Tension cracks on the north slope of Borrow Area A downstream of the Tailings Dam have been monitored twice per year since 2015 by measuring the distance between metal rods on either side of the cracks.
-Apart from one reading in April 2017, which showed an increase of 14 mm, the readings have shown either minor fluctuations with no net change over time, or a decrease (narrowing of the cracks) over time.
-The cracks in the area where the readings increased have shown no indication of widening, and the readings before and after the April 2017 reading did not indicate movement, so it is likely that the rods were disturbed and the reading does not represent real slope movements.
-The readings currently do not give any cause for concern.
-Measurement of the rods and inspection of this slope are included in the regular surveillance described in the OMS Manual and will continue.
+Cracks on the north slope of Borrow Area A downstream of the Tailings Dam have been monitored twice per year since 2015 by measuring the distance between metal rods on either side of the cracks.
+The readings have shown either minor fluctuations with no net change over time, or a decrease (narrowing of the cracks) over time.
+The borrow area slope should continue to be monitored for further development of cracks, seeps and movement as described in the OMS Manual, but measurement of the rods can be discontinued until there is a noticeable change in the condition of the slope.

-There were no significant changes to the stability of the dam in 2017, which means the dam is in a good state of repair.
-A foundation investigation was performed in 2016 to confirm whether silt or clay soils are present beneath the dam and to characterize their geotechnical properties (KCB 2017d).
-The investigation concluded that lacustrine clay is present below portions of the dam.
-The strength of the clay was characterized through laboratory testing of sonic core samples.
-The data obtained during the investigation was used to perform a stability assessment of the Tailings Dam, which concluded that the dam meets the static and seismic stability design criteria (KCB 2017c).
+Overall, there were no significant changes to the stability of the dam in 2018, which means the dam is in a good state of repair.
+A stability assessment of the Tailings Dam was performed in 2017, which concluded that the dam meets industry standard static and seismic stability design criteria (KCB 2017c).